Chen-Yang-Liu/Change-Agent/README.md

-## Welcome to our repository!
-Share us a :star: if you are interested in this repository
+## Share us a :star: if you're interested in this repo

 This repository will provide the following:
 - **LEVIR-MCI dataset**.
 The dataset contains bi-temporal images as well as diverse change detection masks and descriptive sentences.
 It provides a crucial data foundation for exploring multi-task learning for change detection and change captioning.